 Temperature

-The ideal temperature range for firestick plants is between 60-95°F, making them well situated for most indoor environments.
+The ideal temperature range for firestick plants is between 60-95°F, making them well-situated for most indoor environments and hot outdoor climates.

-They can tolerate lows of 30°F for short periods of time, but prolonged freezing temps will cause damage and eventually death.
+They can tolerate lows of 30°F for short periods of time, but prolonged freezing temps will cause damage to the foliage and branches, and eventually kill the plant.

-On the other hand, they can easily tolerate highs of 100°F or more, especially when kept hydrated.
+On the other hand, they can easily tolerate highs of 100°F or more, especially when you keep them properly hydrated.

-When the it drops to 60-70°F in the fall and winter outdoors, the red and orange colors will become much more vivid.
+Cool temps will make the colors even more vivid.
+When it drops to 60-70°F in the fall and winter outdoors, the red and orange colors will become much more prominent.

 Fertilizer